 Many patients think that the eyes are the first part of the face to age, but in actuality, the brow can often play a bigger role in facial aging.
 In some cases, a brow lift is a better or complementary solution to an eye lift.
 We often furrow our brows, squint, and overwork brow muscles.
 This can lead to a “heavy” brow that impacts eye sagging, wrinkles, and bags.
 Plus, the brows themselves can be home to a person’s first wrinkles, from the tell-tale horizontal lines on the forehead to the glabellar lines or “angry elevens” between the brows.
 Fortunately, both a full brow lift (endoscopic brow lift) and lateral brow lift can give patients instant, natural-looking dramatic results using small incisions that are easily hidden in the hairline.

 Addressing the aging of the brow area by combining surgical solutions with dermatological approaches can give patients optimal results.
 A customized plan that includes both surgical and dermatological procedures, as well as a comprehensive plan for at-home care with medical-grade products, can enhance and sustain your results.
-At RefinedMD, we offer a personalized “one-stop-shop” approach for all of your skin needs and goals, including the positively life-changing brow lift by board certified facial plastic surgeon Dr. Sudeep Roy.
+At RefinedMD, we offer a personalized “one-stop-shop” approach for all of your skin needs and goals, including the positively life-changing brow lift by double board certified facial plastic surgeon Dr. Sudeep Roy.

 Also known as a forehead lift, a brow lift does much more than give you that perfect arch you’ve been trying to fake with a brow kit.
 When done right, brow lifts don’t change your inherently gorgeous natural brow arc at all.
 The procedure simply restores your brows to their youthful appearance while simultaneously removing the “heavy brow” furor and forehead wrinkles that seemed to have popped up overnight.